sh1ura/daily-puzzle-solver/codes/readme.md

 ## programs

-* solver : Find and show solutions. if you run this executable without arguments, it shows the solutions of all month/date.
-Or you can specify the date by `./solver <month> <date>` style.
+* solver : It finds and shows the solutions. if you run this executable without arguments, it shows the solutions of all month/date.
+Or you can specify date to be solved by `./solver <month> <date>` in command line.
-* checker : Count the number of solutions of the all date.
+* checker : It counts the number of solutions of the all date.

 ## files
+* solver.c : main program of the solver
+* checker.c : main program of the checker
 * puzzlelib.c : support library to solve the puzzle.
 Common for both of solver and checker.
-* solver.c : main program of the solver
-* checker.c : main program of the checker
 * original.c : definition of the original "A-puzzle-a-day" board and pieces.
 * easy.c : definition of the easier version with 10 pieces.
-* normal.c : definition of the moderate version with 9 pieces.
+* normal.c : definition of the moderate difficulty version with 9 pieces.
 * hard.c : definiton of the harder version with 8 pieces.

 ## How to configure

 * Edit source code (puzzlelib.c) to switch original/easy/normal/hard
-* If you want to see the all solutions for spedified month and date, change the value defined for `FIND_ALL_SOLUTION` to 1.
+* If you want to see the all solutions of spedified month and date, change the value defined for `FIND_ALL_SOLUTION` to 1.

 ## How to compile

 * In the UNIX like environment, just run `make` in the folder.
+* Here I do not use separate compilation and link manner but just direct #include-ing of C sources.

 ## Algorithm

-* The solver just find the solution with blute-force search with recursive algorithm.
+* The solver finds a solution by blute-force search with recursive algorithm.
-* The checker traverses the all possible piece arrangement, then check the result (vacant grids) to count the number of solutions for each month/date.
+* The checker traverses the all possible piece arrangement, then check the result (position of vacant grids) to count the number of solutions for each month/date.